Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Solution

-In this part we elaborate the key queuing algorithm of Justitia.
-In Justitia, each inference is queued based on the overall demand of the LLM application it belongs to, so that all the inference requests of a high-priority application can be served promptly without being interleaved.
-In particular, considering the preemption overhead (e.g., KV cache swapping), we follow the original non-preemptive scheduling principle\footnote{ To avoid interference vLLM is designed to be non-preemptive~\cite{vllm}: if the KV cache space is used up, the running inference would be placed into the swapped queue, which has a higher priority than the waiting queue; when the KV cache space is available again, the applications in the swapped queue (if any) would be served first.
-In that sense, when viewing the swapped queue as part of the running queue, any running inference would never be preempted by those pending requests in the waiting queue. } in vLLM~\cite{vllm}: any pending inference request in the waiting queue---regardless of its scheduling priority---cannot preempt a running inference, thus application-level preemption only occurs when an entire inference request finishes.
+In this part we elaborate the key queuing algorithm of \textit{Justitia}.
+In \textit{Justitia}, each inference is queued based on the overall demand of the LLM agent it belongs to, so that all the inferences of a high-priority agent can be served consecutively without being interleaved.
+In particular, considering the preemption overhead (e.g., KV cache swapping), we follow the original non-preemptive scheduling principle\footnote{ To avoid inference interference, vLLM is designed to be non-preemptive~\cite{vllm}: if the KV cache space is used up, the running inference would be placed into the swapped queue, which has a higher priority; when the KV cache space is available again, the agents in the swapped queue (if any) would be served first.
+In that sense (with the swapped queue viewed as part of the running queue), any running inference would never be preempted by those pending requests in the waiting queue. } in vLLM~\cite{vllm}: any pending request in the waiting queue---regardless of its priority---cannot preempt a running inference; that is, agent-level preemption only occurs after the completion of an entire inference.

-Recall that our insight is to conduct saturated application serving following the fair completion order, and the key is to acquire that fair completion order efficiently---at application arrival time.
+Recall that our insight is to conduct saturated agent serving following the fair completion order; the key is to acquire that fair completion order efficiently---at agent arrival time.
 One choice is to use the VTC scheduler~\cite{vtc} as the reference system.
-Yet, idealized fair sharing requires each application sticks to its fair share, whereas an inference scheduled in VTC can take an arbitrarily large KV cache space as needed to accommodate its prompt, disrupting the expected execution status.
-In that sense, getting the VTC completion order requires a trial run (or simulation) based on the full application demand knowledge (including those arriving later).
-Moreover, estimating the fair completion order requires continuously refreshing---upon the arrival or completion of any application---the remaining resource demand and the latest resource fair share, which is cumbersome.
+Yet, idealized fair sharing requires each agent stick to its fair share, whereas an inference scheduled in VTC can take an arbitrarily large KV cache space as needed to accommodate its prompt, disrupting the expected execution status.
+In that sense, getting the VTC completion order requires a trial run (or simulation) based on the full agent demand knowledge (including those arriving later).
+Moreover, estimating the fair completion order requires continuously refreshing---upon the arrival or completion of any agent---the remaining resource demand and the latest resource fair share, which is cumbersome.